allegro/allegro.tech/_posts/2020-05-09-hexagonal-architecture-by-example.md

 In the introduction I've mentioned that I assume you already know the basic concepts behind Hexagonal Architecture.
-Now, that you have seen a high-level picture of the idea, I think that everyone could do with a short recap before we go on:
+Now, that you have seen a high-level picture of the idea, I think that everyone could do with a short recap before we go on.
-* the domain is the core of the hexagon, containing primary business logic, free of any infrastructure and framework boilerplate;
+* The domain is the core of the hexagon, containing primary business logic, free of any infrastructure and framework boilerplate;
-* adapters are either external interfaces of your application or bridges to the outside world, they translate the interfaces of external systems to the interfaces exposed or required by the domain;
+* Adapters are either external APIs of your application or clients to other systems.
+They translate the interfaces of external systems (e.g. a search index or file server API) to the interfaces required or exposed by the domain.
+Those interfaces are called ports.
-* ports allow plugging in the adapters into the core domain, they represent the requirements of the application core, preventing implementation details from leaking into the domain;
+* Ports allow plugging in the adapters into the core domain.
+An example could be a repository interface with a method returning article content as  a simple ```String```.
+By declaring a port, e.g. as an plain Java interface, the domain declares the contract saying: "I give an id and I expect text in return, where and how you get it from is your business".
+The domain here deals with articles, which have a text title and a text content.
+Not with JSON or binary files.
+It does not want to hear about S3, ElasticSearch or a SFTP server wherever they reside.

 ## The REST API adapter: the front door of your service